 - 2: Social Media and the Tourist’s Buying Journey

-- 3: Some Tips for Social Media Success in the Tourism Sector
+- 3: Tips for Social Media Success in the Tourism Sector

-- 5: Engaging with Tourism Influencers and Experts
+- 5: Influencer Marketing – Are you Connecting with Tourism Influencers and Experts?

 But can social media really affect your tourism business’ bottom line?
-The simple answer is; social media within the tourism industry impacts on your customer acquisition, customer retention and overall brand reputation.
+The simple answer is a big yes; social media within the tourism industry impacts on your customer acquisition, customer retention and overall brand reputation.

-Different from traditional marketing, social media is a two-way communication tool, where you listen and take part in the conversations taking place around your brand or products/services.
+Unlike the traditional ‘holiday brochure’, social media is a two-way communication tool, where you listen and take part in the conversations taking place around your brand or products/services.

-Do you want to know who is interested in your product or service?
-Do you want to know where they live, what they do, how many vacation days they have, as well as their social behaviours?
+It’s invaluable to know who is interested in your product or service?
+By listening with social media, you can know where they live, what they do, how many days holiday they have, as well as their social behaviours.

 The tourism industry is a hugely competitive field and over the last decade, we’ve seen some major players in the travel market collapse, such as Thomas Cook.
 Keeping an eye on your competition is a good way to see what they’re doing and to especially see what they’re not doing.
 This can help you identify some great social media marketing opportunities and let you take advantage of them.

-Great customer service is at the heart of every successful tourism business.
-Along with a great product or service, customer services make all the difference in retaining existing customers and gaining new ones.
+First class customer service is at the heart of every successful tourism business and makes all the difference in retaining existing customers and gaining new ones.

-Social media can be a great way to help deliver that customer service by promptly responding to questions in your social media brand pages, but also by searching for conversations around your brand in other pages and responding to their questions.
+Social media can help deliver your customer service by promptly responding to questions on your social media brand pages, also demonstrating professionalism.
+You can search for conversations around your brand in other pages and respond to their questions too.

 Social Media and the Tourist’s Buying Journey

 Pre-purchase: Your customers spend a lot of time researching their purchase before you even know they exist.
-The majority of this is now done on smartphones and tablets, think about where they are looking for information on their next holiday, flight, or experience.
-They will be utilising their own networks, like Facebook and Twitter, but also looking farther afield for endorsements such as review websites.
+The majority of this is now done on smartphones and tablets, think about where they are looking for information on their next holiday, flight or experience.
+They’re likely to be utilising Facebook, Instagram and Twitter, as well as looking on review websites.

 Part-purchase: Once the purchase, or part of the purchase has been made, social media is used for more detailed trip planning.
 Customers who have decided on a destination and travel company, for instance, maybe looking for attractions and eateries.
 Make sure your business is linked online with other relevant businesses so you are easy to find.

 Tips for Social Media Success in the Tourism Sector

-The travel and tourism industry is fast-paced, highly competitive and very active online.
-Without a good online presence, your business could get lost in all the noise.
+The travel and tourism industry are fast-paced, highly competitive and extremely active online.
+Without a great online presence, your business could get lost in all the noise.

 1. Share, share, share!

 A great way to grab your audience’s attention is to show them that you’re the expert in your field and the easiest way to do this is to offer free information.
-Share information on the best local spots, showcase helpful offers, provide “how to get around” guides for different locations and so on to become their virtual tour guide.
+Share information on the best local spots, showcase areas of interest, provide “how to get around” guides for different locations and so on to become their virtual tour guide.

 If would-be tourists find out what they need to know from you, you will be at the top of their list of people to talk to when they are ready to book.
-Thomas Cook UK have an effective Facebook page where they engage with their audience through guides, tips and features on the different destinations they travel to.
+Jet2.com have an effective Facebook page where they engage with their audience through guides, tips and features on the different destinations they travel to.

 Instagram is a highly effective social media tool and produces high engagement for travel and tourism businesses.
-You want all aspects of your tourism business to look desirable on Instagram so that you create wanderlust and holiday envy to encourage your customers to book.
+You want all aspects of your tourism business to look desirable on Instagram, creating wanderlust and holiday envy to encourage your customers to engage.

 Use high-quality images and pick your Hashtags carefully so that you optimise the reach of your posts.
-Follow and use general Hashtags like #traveltuesday as well as creating your own.
+Follow and use general Hashtags like #traveltuesday, but try creating your own too.
 Virgin Holidays create beautiful photos of their destinations on their Instagram account and centre them around #InstaTravel and #SeizeTheHoliday.

 Whilst social media may have changed the face of marketing, recommendations are still marketing gold.
-Don’t be afraid to proactively contact your customers to review your services and gather recommendations.
+Don’t be afraid to proactively contact your customers to review your services.
 Some businesses are worried about asking for recommendations because they fear receiving a negative response.
 This may happen but it doesn’t have to be a bad thing.
 Responding quickly, professionally and transparently can show your company in a good light.

 4. Join the Conversation

 The key to success with social media is being social and tourism is a very social industry.
 Begin with listening to your existing and potential customers.
 Research your keywords and use sites like Hootsuite to monitor the conversations around them.
-If someone is asking a question that you can answer then join in the conversation with them and help them out.
-If you provide a service in a specific area then adding geotags to your search can help you to also be really specific about the help you can offer.
+If someone is asking a question that you can answer, then join in the conversation and help them out.
+If you provide a service in a specific area, then adding geotags to your search can also help.

 Competitions are popular and frequently shared on social media.
 Comments on posts to enter are seen by others and they are also tempted to join in.

-Select Cornwall regularly run competitions for free weekends or short breaks.
-They recently ran a Valentine’s Day competition on Facebook which has received over 5,600 likes and over 7,000 shares.
+Select Cornwall regularly run competitions to win holidays, weekends away and short breaks in Cornwall.
+They recently ran a New Year’s competition on Facebook which has received over 4400 comments from users.
 There are lots of different ways to offer something for free but always make sure that you check the guidelines for each platform.

 Social media is very much about being visual, and the tourism industry offers an easy win here, so wherever you are posting, make sure you use eye catching photos and beautiful videos to get attention and highlight your message.
 You want people to imagine exactly how it feels to be at the location you’re promoting – visuals will help!

 Influencer marketing can get your travel business noticed.
-Tourist boards, travel experts, large leisure firms and entrepreneurs are now making their way onto social media in greater numbers.
-If you’re thinking about engaging with tourism influencers and experts, there’s never been a better time.
+Tourist boards, travel experts, large leisure firms and entrepreneurs are making their mark on social media in greater numbers.
+So, if you’re thinking about engaging with tourism influencers and experts, there’s never been a better time.

 1. Think about the types of tourism influencers who can help most with your goals.